 - Pursuant to Art.
 7 (3) UK GDPR to withdraw your consent given to us at any time.
 As a result, we are no longer allowed to continue to process the data that was based on this consent in the future;

 - Pursuant to Art.
 77 UK GDPR to lodge a complaint with the Commissioner.
-The contact details of the Information Commissioner's Office can be found on this website:: https://ico.org.uk/global/contact-us/.
+The contact details of the Information Commissioner's Office can be found on this website: ico.org.uk/global/contact-us/

-If you wish to assert the data subject rights mentioned above, you can contact us or our data protection officer at any time using the contact details above.
+If you wish to assert the individual rights mentioned above, you can contact us or our Group Data Protection Officer at any time using the contact details above.

 7. Erasure and restriction of personal data